Abhiraman-Bose-test/Team-Task-Manager/README.md

 - Project and task permissions are managed by `ProjectTaskService`.
 - JWT secret must be identical in both backend services.
 - Vite environment variables must start with `VITE_`.
-- Railway backend services can both run internally on port `8080` because they are deployed as separate services.

 ---